 Meridian Jr.-Sr. High School has a three (3) minute passing time between classes.
 This time span is adequate for all students to get to their next class on time.
 The "being on time" work habit is a habit our school believes is important for all students to develop for use as an employed adult in the work force.
 Being late for class or school will bring on consequences.
-Students that are tardy will earn a lunch detention.
 Any student who accumulates a fourth tardy in any 9-week period will be assigned a two (2) hour session of "Saturday School" from 7:00-9:00 a.m.
 Any student who accumulates an eighth (8) tardy in any 9-week period will be assigned a four (4) hour session of Saturday School from 7:00-11:00 a.m.
 Thereafter, each additional fourth (4th) tardy in the 9-week period will result in a four (4) hour Saturday School session.